 However, as mentioned, perceptions are changing.
-Last week (on 19th Sept.
-2013) , at a major international design show in London, I found several major Scandinavian and German manufacturers who accepted my views but hesitated to translated them into actual products.
+At a major international design show in London on 19th Sept.
+2013, I found several major Scandinavian and German manufacturers who accepted my views but hesitated to translated them into actual products.
 I was even invited to Germany!
 This year (2015) several designers said “I have read your views and agree, But…..” .
 Which was usually ‘Familiarity Bias’.
-Office of companies like Google, Skype and Facebook, is like a playground with innovative furniture which would have looked outrageous ten years ago.
-This included the 2T concept that I introduced in 1998.
+Offices of companies like Google, Skype and Facebook, iare like a playground with innovative furniture which would have looked outrageous ten years ago.
+The 2T concept that I introduced in 1998 also looked outrageous ten years ago.
 It is now begining to look quite ordinary although designers have difficulty in recognising the underlying bio-mechanical essentials.

 For example, recliner chairs are only suitable for home use.
 A 2T (or 3M) chair is different only because it can be used as a work chair.
 Will people buy recliners when a cheaper and better designed dual purpose chair comes on the market?
 This may also be particularly relevant to the growing ‘gamer’ market.

-To my question “what is the most important factor in chair design?”The answer was always :-Comfort.
+To my question “what is the most important factor in chair design?”The answer, wrongly’ was always :-Comfort.
 (See Comfort→)